Egg Fried Rice: Master the Chinese Classic

 The Wok Hei Myth That’s Holding You Back

-What you actually need is proper seasoning, which means salt and white pepper added gradually as you cook, tasted and adjusted.
-Most home cooks undersalt fried rice by half.
-Restaurant versions taste aggressive because they areโsoy sauce, oyster sauce, and salt all working together.
-Start with 1 teaspoon of salt per 3 cups of cooked rice, taste, then add more.
-Your first attempt will probably need twice what you think.
+What you do need?
+Enough salt and white pepper added as you cook.
+Most home versions taste bland because they’re undersalted by half.
+Restaurants go heavy—soy sauce, oyster sauce, salt all working together.
+Start with 1 teaspoon salt per 3 cups rice, taste, then add more.
+You’ll probably need double what you think.

-The other thing restaurants do: they finish with a drizzle of sesame oil (about 1 teaspoon per 3 cups rice) and a pinch of white pepper.
-This isn’t garnish; it’s the difference between competent and memorable.
+One restaurant trick: finish with sesame oil (about 1 teaspoon per 3 cups rice) and a pinch of white pepper.
+Not optional—this is what takes it from okay to actually good.

 What to Actually Cook Right Now

-Make Cantonese-style first.
-Cook 1.5 cups of long-grain white rice, refrigerate overnight.
-Tomorrow: beat 3 eggs with a pinch of salt.
-Heat your wok until it smokes slightly (2-3 minutes on high), add 1 tablespoon neutral oil, scramble the eggs until just set, remove to a plate.
-Add another tablespoon of oil, break up the cold rice with your fingers, add it to the wok in batches, tossing constantly for 2-3 minutes per batch.
-Add 1/2 cup mixed peas and carrots (thawed if frozen), 2 tablespoons soy sauce, 1 teaspoon oyster sauce, salt to taste.
-Fold in the eggs.
+Try Cantonese-style first.
+Cook 1.5 cups long-grain rice, refrigerate overnight.
+Next day: beat 3 eggs with salt.
+Heat your wok until smoking (2-3 minutes on high), add oil, scramble eggs, set aside.
+More oil, break up cold rice, cook in batches 2-3 minutes each.
+Add 1/2 cup peas and carrots (thawed), 2 tablespoons soy sauce, 1 teaspoon oyster sauce, salt.
+Fold in eggs.
 Finish with sesame oil and white pepper.
-This is the foundation.
-Everything else is variation.
+Master this, then experiment.